How Do You Masturbate?

 Is there something wrong with me?
 I can feel it when I play with my clit but when I poke or use a dildo I can't feel anything?

-For instance, most women tend to self-stimulate the clitoris far more often than the vagina, or only stimulate the vagina in conjunction with clitoral stimulation.
+For instance, most people with vulvas tend to self-stimulate the clitoris far more often than the vagina, or only stimulate the vagina in conjunction with clitoral stimulation.
 Your clitoris has more sensory nerve endings than any other part of the body, but your vagina -- particularly the back two-thirds of it -- has very few.

-Many women -- like many men -- fantasize while masturbating, to the idea of a partner, someone else, or various sexual scenarios.
-Many women have one or two methods they've discovered for themselves which are ways that -- for a substantial period of time -- they know will usually get them off quickly, but will still experiment with other techniques sometimes for variety, or because their standby methods aren't doing the trick on a given day.
-Many women (and men) can find that those tried-and-trees sometimes will just stop working, and then need to experiment to find some new ways.
+Many women -- and people of all genders -- fantasize while masturbating, to the idea of a partner, someone else, or various sexual scenarios.
+Many people have one or two methods they've discovered for themselves which are ways that -- for a substantial period of time -- they know will usually get them off quickly, but will still experiment with other techniques sometimes for variety, or because their standby methods aren't doing the trick on a given day.
+Many women (and people of all genders) can find that those tried-and-trues sometimes will just stop working, and then need to experiment to find some new ways.

 Do know that masturbation and sex with a partner are different things.
 Sure, they can feel similar physically -- and with certain activities, like rubbing your clitoris, which a partner can also do, almost identical -- but what we feel with sex isn't just physical: it's also intellectual, emotional, interpersonal, spiritual...you name it.